-The term 'Loan Syndication' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Loan Syndication' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Loan Syndication refers to the procedure of getting a few different lenders involved in delivering a few different components of a loan.
 This activity typically happens in those situations where borrowers need to borrow a huge amount of capital.
 In these cases, the money required might be more than any one lender will feel comfortable providing or could be higher than certain lenders’ levels of allowed risk exposure.
 This is why many lenders choose to work hand in glove on such projects in order to deliver the financing a borrower requires.